Carcharodon plicatilis: History

-Many paleontologists agreed with this view, but a good number raised concerns about this view, suggesting that the differences highlighted may be due to sexual dimorphism within the same species.

 Description

 Size

-The C. plicatilis is a large species of white shark, it is estimated in 5.2 and 7.6 meters (17.6 and 25 ft) in length, the average size is estimates in same of great white shark (Carcharodon carcharias).
+C. plicatilis is a large species of Carcharodon, with an estimated maximum body length of 6–7.6 m.

 Teeth

+C. plicatilis and C. hastalis teeth.

-The teeth of C. plicatilis is more robust than C. hastalis, and the shape of the teeth varies greatly from individual to individual.
-Its teeth are quite similar to those of C. hastalis, which is why it is suspected that it is not a distinct species, but rather a synonym or individual variation.
+The teeth of C. plicatilis are more robust than C. hastalis, and the shape of the teeth varies greatly from individual to individual.
+The largest tooth reached 10.3 cm and, Its teeth are quite similar to those of C. hastalis, which is why it is some palaeontologists suspect that it is not a distinct species, but rather a synonym or individual variation.

-Distribuition
+Distribution

-Fossil's of C. plicatilis have been found in deposits dated of Miocene and Pliocene of North America, Europe, Australia, possible Asia, Pacific Ocean, Portugal and South America.
-Fossil of C. plicatilis is very rare and that is why it is so difficult to distinguish it from other species, as well as to synonymize it, especially with C. hastalis.
+Fossils of C. plicatilis have been found in deposits dated to the Miocene and Pliocene of North America, Europe, Australia, as well as possibly Asia, the Pacific Ocean, Portugal and South America.
+Fossils of C. plicatilis are very rare and that is why it is difficult to distinguish it from other species, as well as to synonymize it, especially with C. hastalis.